w3arycod3r/neodriver-ornament/README.md

 1. Rewire the pot so that the GND is switched along with the NeoPixel GND.
 2. Rotate some components 45 degrees so that they are easier to access when the LEDs are fixed on top.
 3. Add RC low-pass filter on the analog pot line, to filter out switching noise from NeoPixel data signal.
-4. Enlargen pads on battery terminals for better connection
+4. Enlarge pads on battery terminals for better connection

 <p align="center">
   <img src="img/board1.jpg" height=200> <img src="img/board3.jpg" height=200> <img src="img/board4.jpg" height=200> <img src="img/board13.jpg" height=200> <img src="img/board14.jpg" height=200>